A Separability Foundation for Random Coefficients Logit: Utility Representations for Abstract Outcome Spaces

-So far, we have focused on the outcome space $\cO=\R$ capturing a decision-maker choosing actions based on simple numerical outcomes such as monetary rewards or costs.
-It turns out that neither the one-dimensional structure of the outcome space nor the additive structure of unrelated outcomes is critical for our analysis.

-Here, we extend the analysis to a more sophisticated decision-maker whose action choices are driven by outcomes in a general space $\cO$.
-For example, $\cO=\R^2$ can be used to model a decision-maker whose choices are affected by two numbers, e.g., reward and the cost of the chosen action, utility today and tomorrow, or utilities in two different states of nature.
-The set $\cO=\{\mbox{bounded continuous}\ f\colon \R_{\geq 0}\to \R\}$ can represent a decision-maker who cares about infinite payoff streams.
-A risk-sensitive decision-maker whose actions result in a lottery, and who bases her decisions on the mean and the standard deviation only, can be modeled with $\cO=\R\times \R_{\geq 0}$.
-If the whole distribution matters, $\cO=\Delta(\R)$.
+So far, we have focused on the outcome spaces $\cO = \R$ and more generally $\cO = \R^n$, and have studied IID and decomposability with respect to addition on these spaces.
+In the case of $\cO = \R$, this is a direct assumption on how payoffs affect behavior.
+In this section we take a more abstract approach that avoids using payoffs as a primitive, elucidating the content of our assumptions.
+For simplicity, we focus in this section on decomposable rules.

-To capture the aforementioned examples, we will impose minimal assumptions on~$\cO$.
-The notions of a menu $(A,o)$, a collection of menus $\cM$, and a stochastic choice rule $\Phi$ extended straightforwardly.
-Similarly, the axioms---neutrality, positivity, and continuity (for $\cO$ endowed with a topology)---need no modifications.
+Let $\cO$ be a metrizable topological space of outcomes, endowed with a partial order~$\preceq$.
+One example is, of course, $\R^n$ with the usual partial order.
+Another example is $\cO=\{\mbox{bounded continuous}\ f\colon \R_{\geq 0}\to \R\}$, which can represent a decision-maker who cares about infinite payoff streams and compares them pointwise.
+The notions of a menu $(A,o)$, a collection of menus $\cM$, and a stochastic choice rule $\Phi$ extend straightforwardly, as do continuity and monotonicity (with respect to $\preceq$).

-To motivate the extension of decomposability to a general outcome space, we consider the following example.
-Let $\cO=\R\times \R_{\geq 0}$, where the first component is interpreted as the mean and the second component as the standard deviation of a stochastic monetary reward.
-In the following menu, the decision-maker compares two investment decisions that differ substantially by expected rewards and, even more dramatically, by their standard deviation
+To define product menus, we endow the outcome space $\cO$ with a binary operation~$*$ corresponding to combining outcomes in a separable way.
+To build intuition, consider $\cO=\R\times \R_{\geq 0}$, where the first component is interpreted as the mean and the second component as the standard deviation of a stochastic Gaussian monetary reward.
+In this setting, product menus correspond to combined choices in which the stochastic payoffs are independent of each other, so that the operation $*$ is given by

-We assume that $\cO$ is endowed with a binary operation ``$*$'' corresponding to combining outcomes of actions with stochastically independent outcomes.
-For example, consider $(A,o)$ from~\eqref{eq_investor} and suppose that there is another investment opportunity with rewards that are independent of those from $A$, say, a lottery ticket with outcome $\left(\nobarfrac{-0.01}{0.05}\right)$.
-We can construct a new menu where the decision-maker compares two options: (i) buying the lottery ticket and investing in bonds or (ii) buying the ticket and investing in crypto:

-The outcomes are defined this way since the sum of two independent random variables with mean $m_1$ and $m_2$ and standard deviations $\sigma_1$ and $\sigma_2$ has mean $m_1+m_2$ and standard deviation $\sqrt{\sigma_1^2+\sigma_2^2}$.
-Accordingly, for $\cO$ representing the mean/standard-deviation pairs, the binary operation is naturally defined as follows